jingyi-xie/DukePerson-iOS/README.md

     * Email validation in add/update.
 If email format is invalid, you can see an error message

 ## HW3
+Note:
+* If the virtual keyboard doesn't show up, press `cmd + k`
+* It's possible that core data messes up with the database in the same simulator because of other projects.
+If this happens, I personally used [simMagnifier](http://www.microedition.biz/simMagnifier/) to locate the source of core data and delete all the files.

+Extra Features:
 * Use UIAlert to show results or error messages when add and update
 * When add a new person, disable team field when select Professor or TA as role
 * Customized UI and table cell